-Management action Audit finding Current Updated management action status Wellbeing Project Plan The responsibility of maintaining the Wellbeing Project Plan will be assigned to another member of the HR or Welfare Department.
-The Interim Head of HR and Training Department will raise the reporting of actions within the Wellbeing Project Discussions with the Senior Welfare that the structure of the team has clundertaken. e and Wellbeing Advisor established nanged a lot since the audit was 3 The process for maintaining the Wellbeing Project Plan will be reviewed as part of the Force's The Force have a new Head of Pecundergoing a restructure.
-The proceed Project Plan will be reviewed in due restructure now that the new Head of People Services is in post. come into play, therefore we were uduring the audit that the action had unsure where wellbeing will sit with been completed as the Team are The reporting of actions within the Wellbeing Project Plan will be raised at the People Board to Plan at the People Board to decide where the actions should be reported Risk exposure Root cause determine where actions should be reported and the required and the frequency of reporting.
+Management action Audit finding Current Updated management action Wellbeing Project Plan Discussions with the Senior Welfare e and Wellbeing Advisor established status 3 The process for maintaining the The responsibility of maintaining the Wellbeing Project Plan will be assigned to another member of the HR or Welfare Department.
+The Interim Head of HR and Training Department will raise the reporting of actions within the Wellbeing Project that the structure of the team has cl undertaken.
+J Wellbeing Project Plan will be reviewed as part of the Force's undergoing a restructure.
+The proce ple Services in post and are currently ess for maintaining the Wellbeing course and new ways of working will restructure now that the new Head of People Services is in post. come into play, therefore we were uduring the audit that the action had unsure where wellbeing will sit with been completed as the Team are The reporting of actions within the Wellbeing Project Plan will be raised at the People Board to Plan at the People Board to decide where the actions should be reported Risk exposure Root cause determine where actions should be reported and the required and the frequency of reporting.
 Inconsistent monitoring of actions could lead to inadequate Actions in the Wellbeing Project Plan are not adequately monitored. reporting frequency.
-Original priority: Responsible Officer: Medium Head of People Services Implementation date: Senior Welfare and Wellbeing Advisor 31 December 2019
+Original priority: Original priority: Responsible Officer: Medium Head of People Services Implementation date: Senior Welfare and Wellbeing Advisor 31 December 2019 / taylool